-Break Even Point formula will be:
+The Break-Even Point formula will be:

 Thus Crave limited need to sell 1000 units of electric Table fans to break even at the current cost structureCost StructureCost Structure refers to those costs or expenses (fixed as well as variable costs) which businesses will incur or will have to incur to produce the desired objective of the business; such costs include the cost of purchasing the raw material to the cost of packaging the finished products..
-At this break even point of 1000 units, Crave Limited will succeed in meeting the both its Fixed and Variable expenses of the business.
-Below the break even point of 1000 units, Crave Limited will make losses on a net basis if the same cost structure exists.
+At this break-even point of 1000 units, Crave Limited will succeed in meeting both its Fixed and Variable expenses of the business.
+Below the breakeven point of 1000 units, Crave Limited will make losses on a net basis if the same cost structure exists.

-Here it is important to understand that the Fixed Cost (in this case $60000) is constant and doesn’t vary with the level of Sales Revenue generated by Crave Limited.
-Thus once Crave Limited succeed in generating Break Even Point, all Sales over and above that level will lead to profits as the excess of sales over Variable Cost will be a positive value since Fixed Cost has already been fully absorbed by Crave Limited on attaining the Breakeven Sales Level.
+Here it is essential to understand that the Fixed Cost (in this case $60000) is constant and doesn’t vary with the level of Sales RevenueSales RevenueSales revenue refers to the income generated by any business entity by selling its goods or providing its services during the normal course of its operations.
+It is reported annually, quarterly or monthly as the case may be in the business entity's income statement/profit & loss account. generated by Crave Limited.
+Thus once Crave Limited succeeds in making Break-Even Point, all Sales over and above that level will lead to profits as the excess of sales over Variable Cost will be a positive value since Fixed Cost has already been fully absorbed by Crave Limited on attaining the Breakeven Sales Level.

-- Break Even Point in accounting assumes costs are either fixed or variable; however, in reality, some costs are semi-fixed in nature.
-Example Telephone expenses which comprise a fixed monthly charge and a variable charge based on the number of calls made.
+- It assumes costs are either fixed or variable; however, some expenses are semi-fixed in reality.
+Example Telephone expenses comprise a fixed monthly charge and a variable charge based on the number of calls made.

-It is difficult for any business to decide with accuracy its expected level of sales volume.
-Such decisions are usually based on past estimates and market research regarding the demand for products which are offered by the business.
-On the other side Business Cost especially the Fixed Cost of business is fixed in nature which in any case can’t be recovered by the business and is sunk in nature.
-Break Even Point in accounting helps in bridging this gap by enabling business in determining how much quantity they need to sell to break even i.e. no profit no loss.
-It is an important management accounting concept which is continuously used by business in not only determining the Breakeven Sales level but also in optimizing its cost.
-Once a business is able to know its break-even point it can make efforts by either reducing the amount of its fixed cost or by increasing its contribution margin which may be achieved by selling a greater proportion of high contribution margin products.
+It is difficult for any business to decide its expected sales volume level accurately.
+Such decisions are usually based on past estimates and market research regarding the demand for products offered by the business.
+On the other hand, Business Cost, especially the Fixed Cost of a businessFixed Cost Of A BusinessFixed Cost refers to the cost or expense that is not affected by any decrease or increase in the number of units produced or sold over a short-term horizon.
+It is the type of cost which is not dependent on the business activity., is fixed in nature, which can’t be recovered by the business and is sunk in nature.
+BEP FormulaBEP FormulaThe break-even point (BEP) formula denotes the point at which a project becomes profitable.
+It is determined by dividing the total fixed costs of production by the contribution margin per unit of product manufactured.
+Break-Even Point in Units = Fixed Costs/Contribution Margin in accounting helps bridge this gap by enabling businesses to determine how much quantity they need to sell to break even, i.e., no profit, no loss.
+It is an important management accounting conceptAccounting ConceptAccounting concepts are the principles, assumptions, and conditions that govern accounting's foundation.
+They ensure that the accounting is done in a way that the financial statements present a true and fair view. that is continuously used by businesses in not only determining the Breakeven Sales level but also in optimize its cost.
+Once a business can know its breakeven point, it can either reduce the amount of its fixed cost or increase its contribution margin, which may be achieved by selling a more significant proportion of high contribution margin products.